Jelly Roll Morton: Stabbing, later life, and death

 In 1938, Morton was stabbed by a friend of the Music Box's owner and suffered wounds to the head and chest.
 A nearby whites-only hospital refused to treat him, as the city had racially segregated facilities.
 He was transported to a black hospital farther away.
 When he was in the hospital, doctors left ice on his wounds for several hours before attending to the injury.
 His recovery from his wounds was incomplete, and thereafter he was often ill and became short of breath easily.
 After this incident, his wife Mabel demanded they leave Washington.

 Worsening asthma sent him to a hospital in New York for three months.
 He continued to suffer from respiratory problems when he travelled to Los Angeles with the intent to restart his career.
 He died on July 10, 1941, after an eleven-day stay in Los Angeles County General Hospital.
+He was generally believed to be 50 years old.
 According to the jazz historian David Gelly in 2000, Morton's arrogance and "bumptious" persona alienated so many musicians that few of them attended his funeral.

-An article about the funeral appeared in the August 1, 1941, issue of DownBeat and reported that his pallbearers were Kid Ory, Mutt Carey, Fred Washington, and Ed Garland.
-Duke Ellington and Jimmie Lunceford were absent, though both were appearing in Los Angeles at the time.
-Mercer Ellington, Duke Ellington's son did attend the funeral.
+An article about the funeral in the August 1, 1941, issue of DownBeat reported that his pallbearers were Kid Ory, Mutt Carey, Fred Washington, and Ed Garland.
+It noted that Duke Ellington and Jimmie Lunceford were absent, though both were appearing in Los Angeles at the time.
+Mercer Ellington, Duke Ellington's son, did attend the funeral.
 The article was reproduced in Mister Jelly Roll, a 1950 biography of Morton by Alan Lomax.

 Personal life

 Morton married Mabel Bertrand, a showgirl, in November 1928 in Gary, Indiana.

-He was a "very devout Catholic", according to Anita Gonzales, his longtime companion.
-His gravesite features a large rosary rather than any music imagery.
+He was a "very devout Catholic", according to Anita Gonzales, his long-term companion.
+His gravesite features a large Rosary rather than any music imagery.